Maintain PostgreSQL

 Control access

-Each individual should have a personal account, and each service should have a service account.
+Each individual should have a personal account.

 Add a user